 Full Band: Rusty Bladen and The Fortunate Sons

-Solo: Rusty Bladen has played more than 4,000 shows + hundreds of festivals and appeared on more than 100 live radio broadcasts and has dozens of live TV performances.
+Rusty Bladen has played nearly 5,000 shows + hundreds of festivals and appeared on more than 100 live radio broadcasts and has dozens of live TV performances.

-With nine albums, Rusty performs his original songs and plays from his rotation of more than 400 cover tunes.
+Nine Albums: Rusty performs his original songs and plays from his rotation of more than 400 cover tunes.
 A veteran of the Indiana music scene, Bladen has played nearly 5,000 shows at clubs, theaters, bars, parties, festivals, schools, weddings and concerts in Indiana, Kentucky, Ohio, and throughout the midwest, plus yearly shows in Florida to build his following.
-All Rusty Bladen songs are on iTunes and CDBaby.
+All Rusty Bladen songs are on iTunes and CDBaby and most digital outlets.

-“Ride That River”, an original song written as the theme song of the Madison Regatta, appears the MGM major motion picture, “Madison.”
+“Ride That River”, an original song written as the theme song of the Madison Regatta, appears in the MGM major motion picture, “Madison.”

-Rusty has headlined the Mount Adams Music Fest in Cincinnati, Ohio, Salem Speedway, the WJAA Radio Bustock Concert in Seymour, Muscatatuck Blues Festival, at the Indianapolis Motor Speedway, Ruoff Music Center in Indianapolis,the Celestine Streetfest, River Roots Festival, the Roostertail Music Festival, and the Madison Regatta, and dozens of other festival performances.
-He has played more than 150 shows a year for the past 20 years.
+Headliner at the Mount Adams Music Fest in Cincinnati, Ohio, Salem Speedway, the WJAA Radio Bustock Concert in Seymour, Muscatatuck Blues Festival, at the Indianapolis Motor Speedway, Ruoff Music Center in Indianapolis,the Celestine Streetfest, River Roots Festival, the Roostertail Music Festival, and the Madison Regatta, and dozens of other festival performances.